aptech/docs/docs/data-management/data-cleaning.rst

 Standardizing case
 ++++++++++++++++++

 Symbol names in GAUSS are not case-sensitive.
+For example, consider the following example of variable naming.

 ::